ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : local-address-preference

 Type:
-: Set (Preference, Enumeration)
+: (Preference, Enumeration)

 This property allows the application to control the use of stable or temporary local addresses.
 Temporary addresses are generally used to prevent linking connections over time when a stable address is not needed.
-Note that expressing preferences for both stable and temporary addresses can be redundant and/or produce a conflict.
 Possible values are:

 Stable:
 : Use stable (sometimes called "permanent") local addresses